chandrasekhar7/LINUX_RH342-study/README.md

 AIDE needs to be run first when the system is *clean*.
 Aide checks changes so if the file is already corrupt, aide won't find it.

+`man aide.conf` in SELECTION LINES will show the three selections possible.

+% aide --init  # move /var/lib/aide/aide.db.new.gz to /var/ilb/aide/aide.db.gz after running this because this is the DB aide uses to compare checks.

 auditd rules work on first-match wins.
 Order is important.
+A rule for /etc/ would overwrite a rule for /etc/sysconfig.

 use 'man auditd' to get hints to the other audit binaries and auditd.conf syntax.